Orange168/sourcegraph-sublime/README.md

 ### Custom GOBIN or GOPATH

-Sourcegraph for Sublime assumes a `GOBIN` of `/usr/local/bin/go`, and loads your `/bin/bash` startup scripts to search for the `GOPATH` environment variable.
-If your `GOPATH` is not defined in your startup scripts, Sourcegraph for Sublime then searches for GoSublime settings files for `GOPATH`.
-If Sourcegraph cannot find your `GOPATH`, or if you would like to use a custom `GOPATH` or `GOBIN`, add them in the settings file as follows:
+Sourcegraph for Sublime searches your shell to find `GOBIN`, the full path of the Go executable.
+This is typically `$GOROOT/bin/go`.
+Similarly, Sourcegraph loads your `/bin/bash` startup scripts to search for the `GOPATH` environment variable.
+If Sourcegraph cannot find your environment variables, or if you would like to use a custom `GOPATH` or `GOBIN`, add them in the settings file as follows:

 ```yml
 {